2023-08-28 20:00:31

 Nevertheless, what the experts at the IHS found out on behalf of Education Minister Martin Polaschek (ÖVP) is worrying enough.
 They estimate the hard core of science skeptics to be ten percent of the population.
 These contradict the scientific consensus in at least three out of four central statements such as climate change.

 However, this finding is not entirely new.
 A still valid answer is education, education and more education.
-It’s not about forcing an opinion on anyone.
+It’s not regarding forcing an opinion on anyone.
 But people should be able to see for themselves what is plausible and what is not.

 That is exhausting.
 Distinguishing the so-called experts from the real experts is not that easy.
 It’s easier to quickly click on a seductive posting in a social network.